-But to get down to what Scripture says about all this, it seems to go without saying that the kingdom was already present, at least in some manner of speaking, during the time Jesus walked the earth, because He told the Pharisees, “The Kingdom of God is in your midst,” meaning it was already present among them in the Person of its Messiah and future King.
-(No, I don’t believe the translation of this verse that says “the Kingdom of God is within you” is a good one; remember, He was speaking to the Pharisees there, and if the kingdom of God was within them, of all people, it must be within everyone, which I doubt anyone believes to be the case.)
-This is why the Gospel which He and His disciples preached when He walked the earth was that “the Kingdom of God is near,” and why it was called the Good News of the Kingdom.
+But to get down to what Scripture says about all this, it seems to go without saying that the kingdom was already present, at least in some manner of speaking, during the time Jesus walked the earth, because He told the Pharisees, “The kingdom of God is in your midst,” meaning it was already present among them in the Person of its Messiah and future King.
+(No, I don’t believe He literally meant “the kingdom of God is within you,” as more figurative translations render it; remember, He was speaking to the Pharisees there, and if the kingdom of God was within them, of all people, it must be within everyone, which I doubt any Christian believes to be the case.)
+This is why the Good News which He and His disciples preached when He walked the earth was that “the Kingdom of God is near,” and why it was called the Gospel of the kingdom.

-However, we also know that the kingdom hadn’t fully come to earth yet, even after Jesus’ resurrection, since Acts 1:3-8 explains that He taught His disciples about the things of the kingdom during the 40-day period between His resurrection and His ascension, and yet, just before He ascended into Heaven, when His disciples asked Him if He’d be bringing the kingdom to Israel at that time (after spending all that time learning about the things of the kingdom from Him), Jesus didn’t correct them on their apparently confused question (at least it was if the Amillennialists are correct), but just said, “It is not for you to know the times or the seasons, which the Father hath put in his own power.”
-So not only did He not tell them that the kingdom was already present, He also didn’t correct their understanding that the kingdom was going to be located — or at least centred — specifically in Israel (which are things they should have really already understood if He’d just spent that time explaining what the kingdom was actually about; again, that is, if the Amillennialists are correct).
+However, we also know that the kingdom hadn’t fully come to earth yet, even after Jesus’ resurrection, since Acts 1:3-8 explains that He taught His disciples about the things of the kingdom during the 40-day period between His resurrection and His ascension, and yet, just before He ascended into heaven, when His disciples asked Him if He’d be bringing the kingdom to Israel at that time (after spending all that time learning about the things of the kingdom from Him), Jesus didn’t correct them on their apparently confused question by asking them, “Did I not just spend 40 days explaining that the kingdom began when I was raised from the dead, and that you’re already living in it, or, rather, that it already exists inside your hearts?”
+Instead, He just said, “It is not for you to know the times or the seasons, which the Father hath put in his own power.”
+So not only did He not tell them that the kingdom was already present, He also didn’t correct their understanding that the kingdom was going to be located specifically in Israel (which are things they should have really already understood if He’d actually just spent all that time explaining what the kingdom was really about).
 And so, when He left the earth physically, the part of the kingdom that was “in their midst” left the earth too, which ended any part of the physical kingdom on the earth at that point, at least for the time being.

-Still, that the kingdom does currently exist now in some form is also obviously the case, since Christ is currently reigning in the heavens, at least partially (I say “partially” because the whole of the heavens haven’t been fully brought under His control yet, and won’t until around the end of the fifth and final eon, long after the body of Christ has joined Him up there to help Him do so, but that’s a discussion for another time).
-However, we also know that, at least for those of us in the body of Christ, the Kingdom of God is a place that can’t be inhabited by mortal “flesh and blood” (at least not without being inside an aircraft or spacecraft or something similar), so we ourselves aren’t actually living in the kingdom yet.
+Still, that the kingdom does currently exist now in some form is also obviously the case, since Christ is currently reigning in the heavens, at least partially (I say “partially” because the whole of the heavens haven’t been fully brought under His control yet, since the devil and his angels haven’t been cast out of the heavens yet, for one thing, and many spiritual beings there still haven’t been reconciled to God yet either (and you can’t be reconciled without first being alienated, by the way — and I should also add that “reconciled” means the parties on both sides of an estrangement or disagreement are at peace with one another), and won’t until around the end of the fifth and final eon, long after the body of Christ has joined Him up there to help Him do so, but that’s a discussion for another time).
+However, we also know that, at least for those of us in the body of Christ, the kingdom of God is a place that can’t be inhabited by mortal “flesh and blood” (at least not without being inside an aircraft or spacecraft or something similar; and the fact that “flesh and blood” will live in the part of the kingdom of God that will be on the earth in the future is just one more proof that there’s more than one Gospel, as well as more than one form of salvation, recorded as being taught in the Bible), so we ourselves aren’t actually living in the kingdom yet.
 This, of course, is simply because we’d suffocate from lack of oxygen, or freeze to death, or die from radiation poisoning out there in the heavens without an immortal body, which means that, while it perhaps might be able to be said that the body of Christ is a “part” of the kingdom, at least from a certain perspective (based on verses such as Colossians 1:13 — presuming that Paul wasn’t simply speaking proleptically there, which very well might actually have been the case), we ourselves won’t be “geographically” located in the kingdom, so to speak, until we’ve been vivified (made immortal) and are then brought out there to enjoy the realm that is said to be ours.

 Of course, those of us in the body of Christ who are familiar with the doctrine of the eons, and all that this doctrine entails, are aware of some additional — yet generally unknown — scriptural facts which also tell us that Jesus isn’t currently sitting on the throne of David.
 The doctrine of the eons is something that few Christians are even aware exists, but for those of us who do understand it, we know that the angel is recorded as saying that Jesus will only sit on the throne of David and reign over the house of Jacob “for the eons,” and we also know that “the eons” is a reference used in Scripture to speak specifically of the fourth and fifth eons of God’s eonian plan for creation.
 But why does this mean that Jesus can’t be on David’s Throne yet?
 Well, because the fourth and fifth eons haven’t even begun yet (we’re still living in the third — and most wicked — eon, at least as of the time this was written).
-These eons, when mentioned together, are known as the Eons of the Eons in the original Koine Greek (a label that is mistranslated as “forever and ever” in many popular Bible versions, tragically obscuring their existence from most Christians), which is a combined reference to the eon known as the Millennium and to the eon known as the Eon of the Eons (a label which is also often mistranslated as “forever and ever,” sadly).
-Unfortunately, because so many different words in Scripture were mistranslated in so many English Bibles (although, thankfully, not in all of them) with terms that mean “without an end,” most people are now unaware of the entire doctrine of the eons, and are also unaware that Christ’s reign will eventually come to an end, at the consummation of the eons, I should add (that this is the case is also made clear by Paul in 1 Corinthians 15:25-28 where he wrote that Christ “must be reigning until He should be placing all His enemies under His feet,” and that after He succeeds in this He’ll turn the rulership of everything over to His God and Father, including rulership over Himself as well), but this means that Jesus can’t actually be on David’s throne yet, since we haven’t even made it to the beginning of what is referred to in Scripture as “the eons” yet.
+These eons, when mentioned together, are known as the Eons of the Eons in the original Koine Greek (a label that is rendered as “forever and ever” in less literal Bible versions, obscuring their existence from most Christians), which is a combined reference to the eon known as the Millennium and to the eon known as the Eon of the Eons (a label which is also often rendered as “forever and ever” for some reason).
+Because so many different words in Scripture were translated figuratively in so many English Bibles, using terms that would mean “without end” in those less literal versions if they weren’t interpreted figuratively, as they must be, most people are now unaware of the entire doctrine of the eons, and are also unaware that Christ’s reign will eventually come to an end, at the consummation of the eons, I should add (that this is the case is also made clear by Paul in 1 Corinthians 15:25-28 where he wrote that Christ “must be reigning until He should be placing all His enemies under His feet,” and that after He succeeds in this He’ll turn the rulership of everything over to His God and Father, including rulership over Himself as well), but this means that Jesus can’t actually be on David’s throne yet, since we haven’t even made it to the beginning of what is referred to in Scripture as “the eons” yet.

 All that aside, though, the many prophecies related to Israel make it very clear that their fulfillments will take place on earth, among those of the kingdom of Israel and those of the kingdom of Judah, and are not just “spiritual” code related to the body of Christ.
 (And, just as a quick aside, if “Israel” is actually spiritual code for the body of Christ, I have to ask, what is “Judah” — which is referred to in these prophecies as a whole different group of people from those in the kingdom of Israel — code for?)
 It isn’t “in our hearts” that the Israel of God was promised to reign, it’s on the earth.
-Because, if “Israel” is code for the body of Christ, and the earth is code for “our hearts,” that would mean the body of Christ is going to reign in their own hearts.
+Because, if “Israel” is spiritual code for the body of Christ, and “the earth” is spiritual code for “our hearts,” that would mean the body of Christ is going to reign in their own hearts.
 Similarly, if the earth is spiritual code for our hearts, does that mean that it’s human hearts that are going to be “filled with the knowledge of the glory of the Lord, as the waters cover the sea” rather than the earth?
 And, if so, whose hearts?
-And if Israel is said to to be a light to the Gentiles so they can be God’s salvation unto the end of the earth when the kingdom begins, is that code for the body of Christ being a light to the Gentiles (who are the Gentiles in this code?) so they can be God’s salvation unto the end of their hearts (presuming I’m correct in assuming that “the earth” is spiritual code for “human hearts”; but even if it isn’t, replace “the earth” with whatever it is code for to see if it ends up being any less ridiculous an interpretation)?
+And if Israel is said to to be a light to the Gentiles so they can be God’s salvation unto the end of the earth when the kingdom begins, is that code for the body of Christ being a light to the Gentiles (one also has to ask who the Gentiles receiving the light are in this spiritual code, because it can’t be the body of Christ, since they’re apparently Israel) so they can be God’s salvation unto the end of their hearts (presuming I’m correct in assuming that “the earth” is spiritual code for “human hearts”; but even if it isn’t, replace “the earth” with whatever it is code for to see if it ends up being any less ridiculous an interpretation)?
 And if all those words are spiritual code, then where do we stop?
 What is “light” code for, and what is “God’s salvation” code for?
 “Spiritualizing” these prophecies just leads to all sorts of interpretational absurdities if it’s done consistently (although, if there’s one thing few Christians ever do, it’s interpret Scripture consistently).

-Look, I could go on and on, discussing things such as how the “world kingdoms” in the dream Daniel explained were actual kingdoms on earth that ruled over the whole “known world” at the time, which means that the kingdom which is going to succeed them has to be an actual kingdom on earth as well, in order to remain consistent (since otherwise we’d have to reinterpret the first four “world kingdoms” spiritually as well), or the hundreds of prophecies in the various prophetic books that would just be absurd to interpret spiritually (which is why Amillennialists only interpret parts of them spiritually, while applying the rest of them to the time the New Earth comes to be, which is when they believe Jesus actually returns to the planet), and perhaps I will in the future (perhaps I’ll even update this very post in the future and add them here), but for now I think I’ve said enough to point out why we believe that the Premillennialist perspective makes far more sense, especially if you interpret in light of “Concordant” theology.
+I could go on and on, discussing things such as how the “world kingdoms” in the dream Daniel explained were actual kingdoms on earth that ruled over the whole “known world” at the time, which means that the kingdom which is going to succeed them has to be an actual kingdom on earth as well, in order to remain consistent (since otherwise we’d have to reinterpret the first four “world kingdoms” spiritually as well), or that the fact that there will still be death on the New Earth (at least until the final eon concludes) means getting to live on the New Earth is not a reference to being saved (as Amillennialists appear to believe), or the hundreds of other prophecies in the various prophetic books that would just be absurd to interpret spiritually (which is why Amillennialists only interpret parts of them spiritually, cherry-picking which parts are “spiritual truths” while applying the rest of them to the time the New Earth comes to be, which is when they believe Jesus actually returns to the planet), and perhaps I will in the future (perhaps I’ll even update this very post in the future and add them here), but for now I think I’ve said enough to point out why we believe that the Premillennialist perspective makes far more sense, especially if you interpret in light of “Concordant” theology.